 - your employer must offer you the opportunity to continue working for another 12 months

 - the terms of employment must be at least on the same level as Swedish collective agreements or that which is customary in the occupation or industry.
 The terms of employment include insurance coverage as well as salary.
-The requirements also apply to the previous six months.
+The requirements also apply to the previous four months.

-If the requirements are not met All the above requirements must be met in order for the Migration Board to approve an application by someone who is in Sweden.
+All the above requirements must be met in order for the Migration Agency to approve an application by someone who is in Sweden.
 Otherwise you must leave Sweden and wait for the decision in your country of origin or another country in which you have permission to live.

-Enclose the following documents with your application:
+Enclose the following documents with your application

-- copies of the pages of your passport that show personal data, period of validity and whether you have permission to live in countries other than your country of origin
+- Copies of the pages of your passport that show personal data, period of validity and whether you have permission to live in countries other than your country of origin

 - a job offer and a statement concerning the terms of employment by the trade union concerned – to be obtained from your employer

 If you obtain a permit, you will also receive a residence permit card.
 The card, which is proof that you have the right to be in Sweden, contains your photo and fingerprints.
-Go to the Migration Board as soon as possible to have your picture and fingerprints taken.
+Book an appointment to have your picture and fingerprints taken.
 Because photos and fingerprints are not saved, you must go through the process again even if you have had a residence permit card before.

 You may continue to work while you are waiting for a decision.

 If your application for asylum has been refused and you have received a deportation or refusal-of-entry order, it remains in force even if you apply for a work permit.
-Only under certain circumstances can the Migration Board allow you to interrupt your preparations to return to your country of origin until a decision about your application for a work permit has been made.
+Only under certain circumstances can the Migration Agency allow you to interrupt your preparations to return to your country of origin until a decision about your application for a work permit has been made.

 If you receive a residence and work permit, you have the right to remain in Sweden as long as it remains valid.
 However, your deportation or refusal-of-entry order will remain in force until you obtain a permanent residence permit.
 For that reason, it is very important that you apply to extend your permit before it expires.
-An application that arrives at the Migration Board after the expiration date will be considered according to the rules for impediments to enforcement and be subject to more stringent requirements.
+An application that arrives at the Migration Agency after the expiration date will be considered according to the rules for impediments to enforcement and be subject to more stringent requirements.

-After the decision has been made The decision will be sent to your address in Sweden.
+The decision will be sent to your address in Sweden.
 Once the residence permit card is ready, it will be sent to you within approximately one week.
-Read more under After the decision has been made.

 If you are granted a work permit, you will be released from your reception unit and you must arrange for a place to live.

 Members of your family can obtain permits for the same period of time as you do.
-Family members include:
+Family members include